• Skip to main content

 Claims made insurance

 The policy covers claims made against you only while the policy is in effect.
 The downside of this type of policy is that coverage must be continued indefinitely to assure coverage for claims filed in the future for actions that occurred in the past.
 Essentially, once the policy has lapsed, you no longer have coverage.
-If you no longer need coverage, you can purchase an “Extended Reporting Endorsement or Tail Coverage” to protect you for the past.
+If you no longer need coverage, you can purchase an “Extended Reporting Endorsement or Tail Coverage” to protect you from the past.

 Comparison